JShad30/solar-system-quiz/README.md

 The basis of the information was taken from various websites primarily wikipedia, but information was also obtained from the official NASA website and solarviews.com.

-I had help from the tutor support with this project as specified earlier.
+I had assistance from tutor support and the mentor on some of the areas of the project when I had difficulties as specified earlier.